All right, we’ve gotten behind and there’s a lot of catching up to do, but before we get into recapping the games, let’s point out a few things.

 Goat: John Gant.
 The Cardinals claimed Tyson Ross off of waivers from the Padres this weekend and you have to figure he’s going to slide into Gant’s slot, with Gant probably returning to Memphis to be a depth piece.
 It’s not that he’s been bad in the rotation, though he was rough here giving up six runs in four innings, but he’s not going very deep into games.
 In July, he had a 2.76 ERA but only got into the sixth twice in five starts, finishing it just once.
 Part of that is due to Mike Shildt’s aggressive approach to pitchers, but long-term that’s going to cause some innings issues, a situation the Cardinals have already been dealing with.
 It remains to see if Ross is really a solution to that problem, but if nothing else he provides a little breather for some of the young guys.

-Notes: I honestly didn’t get to watch a moment of this game nor much more than a couple of innings of the Pittsburgh series as well.
+Notes: I honestly didn’t get to watch a moment of this game nor much more than a couple of innings of the Pittsburgh series overall.
 It was good to see the Cardinals not get into an early hole and just stay down, though.
 That’s been a trademark over the last month as well.
 They may not win games, but they seem to be in everything whether it’s keeping it close before it gets away late or rallying back from a deficit.
 Here, they were down 6-2 after three innings but pushed across the tying run in the eighth before letting the Pirates score in the bottom of the frame.
 It’s disappointing they weren’t able to do more, given that they had 16 left on, but this is a much better outing given the circumstances than we’ve come to expect.

 A three-hit night for Yairo Munoz with a double mixed in there and three hits for Tyler O’Neill as well.
 Dexter Fowler had two hits before leaving the game with what turned out to be a broken foot.
 (Which was a strange coincidence since Tommy Pham had done the same in Tampa the night before.)
 You feel for Fowler, who really is having a lost season, but from a baseball-only perspective, this does clear the path for Harrison Bader and O’Neill to play regularly.
 You don’t want to see it happen this way and if Fowler is done for the year, which seems a strong likelihood, it’s going to be a tough offseason for him to deal with all this and for the Cardinals to really know what they want to do with him next season.